yasirarism/MissKatyPyro/README.md

 ```
 pip3 install -r requirements.txt --break-system-packages
 ```
 - Setting your config.env or via environment.
-Make sure you fill all required env.
+Dont forget fill all required value and need fill *FF_MPEG_NAME* and *VCSI_NAME* if you're deploying using this method.
 - Run Bot
 ```
 bash start.sh